AtsukoCoffey/healthy-food-club/README.md

 ## About Us Section
 ![About us](assets/images/readme-img/feat-aboutus.png "About us")

-Introduce about us and our purpose to give user feel confidence.
-Also if the user is living around Athlone town, we’d like to let them know this community session is holding at Technological University of the Shannon (TUS) where everybody can visit freely.
+Introduction about us and our purpose to give user feel confidence.
+Also if users live around Athlone town, we’d like to let them know this community session is being held at Technological University of the Shannon (TUS) where anyone can come.

 ## Article YouTube Section
 ![Article Youtube](assets/images/readme-img/feat-article-youtube.png "Article Youtube")